Creating and Solving a Merge Conflict

 - Click Commit merge (or the button GitHub shows to finalize).

-- After that commit, click Merge pull request (GitHub will now allow it).
+- After that commit, click Merge pull request.

 - Confirm the merge.